Returns the components of this vector. The index values start

 Name of the method.

-Scales, or multiplies the "size" (magnitude) of, this
+Scales, or multiplies the "size" (magnitude) of, this vector by given

-are both constants then numerically calculates
+amount.
+If this and k are both constants then numerically calculates

 the scaled vector otherwise creates an Expression out of them and